 The name “Culture Study” is a modification of “Cultural Studies,” a term used to describe an academic field — and general posture — towards the culture that surrounds us.
 The scholars of this early field believed that if people found meaning or pleasure in a cultural object, no matter how high or low brow, it was worth thinking about.
 My approach to Culture is a mix of my training as a cultural studies professor, where I learned that everything is interesting if you just spend some time analyzing and contextualizing it, and my years as a Culture Writer for BuzzFeed News, where I found that everything is even more interesting if you do some reporting and actually talking to people about it.

-I love reader story ideas, and rely heavily on reader assistance when I report stories.
-If you have an idea for a future story, just email me at email@example.com with “story idea” in the subject line.
+I love reader story ideas and rely heavily on reader assistance when I report stories.
+If you have an idea for a future story (or a future thread!) just email me at email@example.com with “story idea” or “thread idea” in the subject line.
 You can also reach me at that email with any other concerns or problems with your subscription.

 Journalism Keeps Breaking

 Nearly every news organization that is not the New York Times or funded by a billionaire is struggling, even as everyone can agree that local and national news has never felt more essential.
 Digital media funding models are often just as unsustainable as old school advertising.
 Private equity has bought up and sucked the lifeblood from some of the best sites on the internet.
 Many of the remaining companies are union busters who refuse to address systemic pay inequalities, cultures of harassment, and general histories of ugliness at their organizations.
 And it’s incredibly difficult to make ends meet as a freelancer.